Can You Appeal Your Financial Aid Award Amount?

 Use a Professional Format

 Students should treat appeal letters as professional documents rather than casual notes, formatting with addresses, greetings, and block paragraphs.
 This choice indicates that learners take the appeal process and their education seriously.
-Candidates not using Microsoft Word can manually add in the appropriate letter
+Candidates not using Microsoft Word can manually add in the appropriate letter sections.

 Be Conscious of the Tone